Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 Fonts matter, but the deeper issues remain:

-- stable writer-selected symbol identity in the facial system
+- stable writer-selected facial symbols and authored placement in the facial system
 - a shared symbol inventory that does not depend on font-mediated composition
 - representation of written signs, not only characters
 - compatibility with existing encoded data